epfl-ada/ada-2024-project-outliars/README.md

    - distance between source and destination articles in the embedding space

 4. Attempt to estimate how well a player did in a particular game
-   - attempt using unsupervised learning (e.g. clustering) on games in a higher dimensional space
+   - first using unsupervised learning (e.g. clustering) on games
-   - If this fails, a simple idea is to look at the total variation within the game, i.e. for every step there is an absolute change in estimated difficulty and if this is a monotonously decreasing function it will equal the estimated game difficulty from the beginning of the game.
-Otherwise, it will be higher, suggesting the player did not play optimally.
+   - if this fails, a simple idea is to look at how much the estimated difficulty fluctuates during the game

 5. Gather quantitative information from the first $k$ clicks
    - how much closer is the player to the final destination